Holiday Let or Buy-to-Let in Aberdeenshire: What the Numbers Show

 The April 2025 abolition of the Furnished Holiday Lettings (FHL) regime removed the tax case for picking holiday letting over buy-to-let in Aberdeenshire.
 Holiday lets and buy-to-let are now taxed equivalently: rental profits flow through to income tax at the investor's marginal rate, mortgage interest is restricted to a 20% basic-rate tax credit rather than a full deduction, and capital gains on disposal are taxed at 18% (basic rate) or 24% (higher rate) following the October 2024 reduction.

-Stamp duty in Scotland includes an Additional Dwelling Supplement of 8% layered on top of the standard rate for additional properties.
-On an Aberdeenshire 3-bed at £179,166, that supplement alone adds several thousand pounds to the upfront cost; the exact total depends on the band structure at the time of purchase, so check current rates with your solicitor or conveyancer before budgeting.
+Scotland uses Land and Buildings Transaction Tax (LBTT) rather than Stamp Duty Land Tax, and second-home buyers pay an Additional Dwelling Supplement of 8% layered on top of the standard LBTT rates.
+On an Aberdeenshire 3-bed at about £179,000, that supplement alone adds several thousand pounds to the upfront cost; the exact total depends on the band structure at the time of purchase, so check current rates with your solicitor or conveyancer before budgeting.

 Allowable expenses (repairs, insurance, letting agent fees, ground rent on leasehold) reduce taxable rental income for both strategies.
 The short-term let licence fee charged by Aberdeenshire Council is also deductible.
 With FHL gone, the deciding factor is no longer tax structure but operational fit: your time, your appetite for guest management, and the tourism profile of your specific postcode.